RickD101/RickD101.github.io/README.md

 # RickD101.github.io
-Repo for my personal profile page
+This is the repository for my personal profile page.

+The intention here was to create a lightweight page using only base HTML, CSS and some Javascript in order to test my fundamental skills!